 Arapaima (Arapaima gigas)

 Also known as pirarucu, it is considered the largest river fish.
 It is found throughout the Amazon and can be seen in the Madre de Dios River in Peru.
 It can measure up to 3 meters in length and weigh 250 kilos.
 Its diet is based on fish, seeds, fruits, and insects.
-It can also jump at high speed from rivers and catch birds in the air, labradors, and even monkeys in the trees.
+It can also jump at high speed from rivers and catch birds near the surface and occasionally small mammals that come too close to the water’s edge.

 Arapaima (Pirarucú) | TreXperience